Sustainability and Corporate Social Responsibility

-York Conferences is a subsidiary company of the University of York.
+York Conferences and Events is a subsidiary company of the University of York.
 All our profits go back into the University, funding developments in facilities, research and education.

-Sustainable principles underpin the University of York’s £500 million campus expansion.
+The University of York is a member of the International Sustainable Campus Network (ISCN) and thus sustainable principles underpin the University’s £500 million campus expansion.
 It is a visionary development with a target to achieve an “excellent” BREEAM rating, with a minimum of “very good” for all buildings.
+As a Green Flag campus since 2013, we've held the benchmark national standard for publicly accessible parks and green spaces in the UK.

 The 117-hectare expansion includes measures to ensure more efficient use of energy and water, and the further reduction, reuse and recycling of waste.
 The University is also developing a combined heat and power plant, as well as investigating the feasibility of using wind power, to meet the energy needs of the entire campus.